Chase-42/Chase-42/README.md

 # Hey there! 👋

+A little about me:

-I’m Chase; currently a Junior Web Developer Intern at [SetPatrol](https://www.setpatrol.com/) and finishing up my time as a Full-Stack Web Development student at [Lambda School](https://lambdaschool.com/courses/full-stack-web-development).
-My specialties include: JavaScript, React, HTML, CSS(Less/Semantic-UI/Material-UI/Styled-Components) & Node/Express.
-I am passionate about solving problems, designing thoughtful and polished applications and find deep satisfaction in collaborating with teams to build high-quality software that makes a difference in people's lives and the world.
+🙂 I’m Chase; currently a Junior Web Developer Intern at [SetPatrol](https://www.setpatrol.com/) and finishing up my time as a Full-Stack Web Development student at [Lambda School](https://lambdaschool.com/courses/full-stack-web-development).
+🛠 My specialties include: JavaScript, React, HTML, CSS(Less/Semantic-UI/Material-UI/Styled-Components) & Node/Express.
+😍 I am passionate about solving problems, designing thoughtful and polished applications and find deep satisfaction in collaborating with teams to build high-quality software that makes a difference in people's lives and the world.

 <details>
   <summary>LEARN MORE!! 👇</summary>